 • Locking of server racks and secured equipment rooms within data centres

 3. VIRTUAL ACCESS CONTROL

-FCTG implements appropriate measures to prevent its systems from being used by unauthorised persons.
+FCTG implements appropriate measures to prevent its systems from being used by unauthorized persons.
 This is accomplished by:

 • Individual, identifiable and role-based user account assignment

-• Role-based and password protected access and authorisation procedures
+• Role-based and password protected access and authorization procedures

-• Centralised, standardised password management and password policies (minimum length/characters, change of passwords)
+• Centralized, standardized password management and password policies (minimum length/characters, change of passwords)

 • Deactivation of user accounts after 5 failed login attempts

 4. DATA ACCESS CONTROL